 - SARIS (which incorporates a high level of confidentiality and data security) will run on any Microsoft Windows® operating system.
 It is available as a server based network environment or as a stand-alone single computer software

-The SARIS software has now been released and may be downloaded from the IAEA website.
+The IAEA SARIS methodology has been published and is available on the IAEA website.
+The SARIS software is also available and can be downloaded from the website.
 Comments, questions and feedback are welcome.

 The IAEA self-assessment programme facilitates planned and progressive improvement of the legal and governmental infrastructure for safety and contributes fundamentally to States' efforts to enhance the effectiveness of safety activities.
 Thus, the IAEA encourages every Member State to implement Self-Assessment of the national Infrastructure for Safety as an integral part of the management system of the national bodies responsible for safety, for routine, cyclic measurement, assessment and improvement of performance.